magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 To demonstrate the usage of test components from previous sections in the test creation process we will create a new functional [injectable test][] step-by-step.
 Before creating automated test, try to pass it manually.

-To make documentation more consistent we created the completely new test specially for documentation needs.
-We used the [fresh Magento][] functionality for the following test that is not available in 2.0.x versions.
-You can [install a fresh one][] and try to follow this guide.
+To make documentation more consistent we created a completely new test specially for documentation needs.
+We used the [concrete Magento commit][] functionality for this test.
+You can [install one][] and try to follow this guide.

 ### Test description {#example-test-description}

 Create a synonym group with:

 - Scope:
-    - All Websites;
+    - All Websites
-    - All Store Views;
+    - All Store Views
     - Default Store View
 - Synonyms: shoes, foot wear, men shoes, women shoes.
-For each variation the synonyms must have unique identifiers
+For each variation the synonyms must have unique identifiers.

 ### Manual testing scenario {#manual-test}

 **Variation 1:**

-1. Log in to Admin
+1. Log in to Admin.
-2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms"
+2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms".
-3. Click on the "New Synonyms Group" button
+3. Click on the "New Synonyms Group" button.
-4. Enter data in the "Synonyms" field
+4. Enter data in the "Synonyms" field.
-5. Click the "Save Synonym Group" button
+5. Click the "Save Synonym Group" button.
-6. Check successful message
+6. Check successful message.

 **Variation 2:**

-1. Log in to Admin
+1. Log in to Admin.
-2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms"
+2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms".
-3. Click on the "New Synonyms Group" button
+3. Click on the "New Synonyms Group" button.
-4. Select "All Store Views" in a "Scope" field
+4. Select "All Store Views" in a "Scope" field.
-5. Enter data in the "Synonyms" field
+5. Enter data in the "Synonyms" field.
-6. Click the "Save Synonym Group" button
+6. Click the "Save Synonym Group" button.
-7. Check successful message
+7. Check successful message.

 **Variation 3:**

-1. Log in to Admin
+1. Log in to Admin.
-2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms"
+2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms".
-3. Click on the "New Synonyms Group" button
+3. Click on the "New Synonyms Group" button.
-4. Select "Default Store View" in a "Scope" field
+4. Select "Default Store View" in a "Scope" field.
-5. Enter data in the "Synonyms" field
+5. Enter data in the "Synonyms" field.
-6. Click the "Save Synonym Group" button
+6. Click the "Save Synonym Group" button.
-7. Check successful message
+7. Check successful message.

 ### Automated testing scenario {#auto-test}

-1. Log in to Admin
+1. Log in to Admin.
-2. Open Search Synonym page
+2. Open Search Synonym page.
-3. Click on the "New Synonym Group" button
+3. Click on the "New Synonym Group" button.
-4. Enter data according to a data set
+4. Enter data according to a data set.
-5. Click the "Save Synonym Group" button
+5. Click the "Save Synonym Group" button.
-6. Check successful message
+6. Check successful message.

 ### Test creation {#test-creation}